LeWolfYT/NulaCore/README.md

 A library containing shared code for my mods

+You can find all the releases on modrinth.

 ## Versioning

 This library follows the SemVer 2 specification.
 The format is `major.minor.patch`.